Our Blog

 main image

-Women on Mission will meet Monday, May 13th at 6:00 pm at the church.
-All our ladies are invited to be with us for study, prayer, and fellowship.
+Women on Mission will meet on Monday, November 11th at 6:00 pm at the church.
+All our ladies are invited to join us.

 Posted by Women On Mission with